MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 re-rendering and improving performance.

-> Libraries are collections of pre-written code that developers use to perform specific tasks, offering flexibility and
-> reusability.
-Frameworks, on the other hand, provide a structured foundation for building applications, enforcing
-> certain conventions and workflows.
-While libraries allow for more freedom, frameworks guide development with predefined
+> Libraries are collections of pre-written code that developers use to perform specific tasks, offering flexibility and reusability.
+Frameworks, on the other hand, provide a structured foundation for building applications, enforcing certain conventions and workflows.
+While libraries allow for more freedom, frameworks guide development with predefined patterns.
-> patterns.
 Both are essential tools in modern software development.
-React is a library and not a framework, but for
-> simplicity's sake, will be, at times, referred to as a framework.
+React is a library and not a framework, but for simplicity's sake, will be, at times, referred to as a framework.

 ### Front-end Framework Lifecycle

 These front-end frameworks also introduce a component-based architecture.
+Much like that of a browser these frameworks also tend to work in a cyclical manner.
 The lifecycle of these components is essential to understanding how they render, update, and clean up during their existence.

 1. **Mounting**
   The component is created and inserted into the DOM.
 This is when the constructor is called in React, initializing the